NGC 3504

 NGC 3504 is a barred spiral galaxy in the constellation Leo Minor.
-It has a Hubble distance corresponding to 88 million light-years and was discovered by William Herschel in 1785.
+It has a Hubble distance corresponding to 88 million light-years and was discovered by German-British astronomer William Herschel on 11 April 1785.

-The luminosity class of NGC 3504 is I-II, with a broad HI line containing regions of ionized hydrogen.
-Additionally, it is classfied as a starburst galaxy.

-There is a large amount of molecular gas centered on the galactic nucleus.
-Compared with other barred spiral galaxies, NGC 3504 is in an early phase of its evolution.

-Morphology
+Observations

 NGC 3504 is classified as a type (R_{1}')SAB(rs)ab galaxy.
 It has a bright point-like nucleus embedded inside its galactic budge that is crossed by a thin bar.
 It has spiral arms found wrapping around its inner ring which then peels off to form an outer, broken pseudo-ring.
 The galaxy shows little evidence of star formation.

-Star-forming disk
+The luminosity class of NGC 3504 is I-II, with a broad HI line containing regions of ionized hydrogen.
+Additionally, it is classified as a starburst galaxy.

 According to Hubble Space Telescope, a star-forming disk has been found around the nucleus of NGC 3504, which the size of the disk's axis is estimated to be 200 pc (~650 light years).

-Mass
+Compared with other barred spiral galaxies, NGC 3504 is in an early phase of its evolution.

 The mass of NGC 3504 has been difficult to narrow down, but it is believed to be between 2.5*10^{9} M⊙ and 9*10^{9} M⊙.

-Supermassive black hole

 The supermassive black hole in NGC 3504 is estimated to be 10^{7.8} M○ (or 63 million solar masses), according to near-infrared K-band brightness measurements for the galaxy's budge.